Supplier development

 Redeia supports the sustainable development of its supply chain as an essential part of its commitment to sustainability.
 We runs free training programmes given by experts in different subjects, such as ethics in the supply chain, carbon footprints, risk management in the supply chain, cyber-security, etc.

-Starting in 2019, as part of the ESG Action Plan for suppliers, Redeia has been working on the implementation of its own supply chain security risk management model in the areas of cybersecurity, information security, and physical security.
 This is aimed at managing the security risks associated with procurement, to ensure the achievement of Redeia's targets and the continuity of the services rendered to society, as a shared responsibility between Redeia, its suppliers, and potential subcontractors.

 With information provided by our suppliers, we assess the level of compliance and the degree of maturity with respect to the security requirements that reduce the risks associated with different supply groups with similar security aspects to be evaluated (called activities).
 Currently, this model has been implemented in 77 service activities classified as very high or high risk, and for this purpose, 533 suppliers have been contacted 533 suppliers have been contacted.
 Responses were received for 73 activities (95%) and 307 suppliers (58%).
 A total of 7,325 requirements have been evaluated in these activities and the average degree of compliance of the evaluated suppliers is 72%.
 By analysing the results of these assessments, we are able to determine the real level of risk associated with procurement and implement measures to address it.
 As part of the implementation of the model, in 2023, 327 suppliers have participated in the training and development programs.
 Of these, 47 are included in the group of suppliers considered significant, mainly for providing services or works for critical processes for Redeia.